YB-Joe/YongBaekCho.github.io/_pages/introduce.md

 ## YongBaek Cho (Joe)

+I am a Software Engineer working in the Data team at Linqia.

-I am a M.S.
-Student in Computer Science(Robotics and Artificial Intelligence) at Arizona State University.
+I earned my Master's degree in Computer Science(Robotics and Artificial Intelligence) at Arizona State University.

 Email: ycho56@asu.edu
 <br>Personal Email: ybcho1087@gmail.com

 ## What do I do for fun?

-Soccer, Travel, Netflix & chill, Chess, video games, Baseball
+Tennis!! , kicking it on the soccer field, Traveling, chilling with Netflix, strategizing epic chess moves, Video games, or watching baseball

 ## Interests

 Computer Vision, Reinforcement Learning, Mahcine / Deep Learning, Robotics & NEW Challenges!

-How to design novel Deep Learning Algorithms that interact in various ways with Computer vision.
+How to design and implement novel Software products and Algorithms AND
-AND
-How the intelligent agents learn and gain high-level of human understanding from images and video data and what representation is best for the target?
+What methods do intelligent agents employ to acquire a profound comprehension of test,images and video data, and which representation proves most effective for achieving this goal?

 ## My goal with AI

-MY goal is to enhance the symbiotic relationship between Human and Machine.
-I am interested in the concerns and efforts of how the application of artificial intelligence technology in various fields can bring a positive direction to the development of human civilization.
+My objective is to foster a harmonious synergy between humans and machines.
+I am deeply intrigued by the challenges and endeavors involved in leveraging artificial intelligence technology across diverse domains to steer human civilization towards a positive trajectory.
+Additionally, I am passionate about designing resilient and dependable software products.

 ## Education